-Common Name: ginger
+Common Names: ginger

 The NCCIH Clearinghouse provides information on NCCIH and complementary and integrative health approaches, including publications and searches of Federal databases of scientific and medical literature.
 The Clearinghouse does not provide medical advice, treatment recommendations, or referrals to practitioners.

-A service of the National Library of Medicine (NLM), PubMed® contains publication information and (in most cases) brief summaries of articles from scientific and medical journals.
-For guidance from NCCIH on using PubMed, see How To Find Information About Complementary Health Approaches on PubMed
+A service of the National Library of Medicine, PubMed® contains publication information and (in most cases) brief summaries of articles from scientific and medical journals.
+For guidance from NCCIH on using PubMed, see How To Find Information About Complementary Health Approaches on PubMed.

 Office of Dietary Supplements (ODS), National Institutes of Health (NIH)

 ODS seeks to strengthen knowledge and understanding of dietary supplements by evaluating scientific information, supporting research, sharing research results, and educating the public.
-Its resources include publications (such as Dietary Supplements: What You Need to Know), fact sheets on a variety of specific supplement ingredients and products (such as vitamin D and multivitamin/mineral supplements), and the PubMed Dietary Supplement Subset.
+Its resources include publications (such as Dietary Supplements: What You Need To Know) and fact sheets on a variety of specific supplement ingredients and products (such as vitamin D and multivitamin/mineral supplements).

 This publication is not copyrighted and is in the public domain.
 Duplication is encouraged.